London Capital Group: Market-Leading Broker Announces Crypto Offering

 Limitless trading opportunities

 London Capital Group has always placed the needs of traders at the forefront of its operations and remains committed to providing clients with new ways to invest in the financial markets.
 With the introduction of cryptocurrencies Bitcoin and Ethereum, which can be traded as pairs against fiat currencies including the Dollar, Euro, Swiss Franc, Pound and Yen, clients can now take a position on some of the most popular and volatile markets, further adding to the 7,000+ instruments already available for trading with LCG.
-London Capital Group has partnered with Global Advisors Holdings Limited, who have been active in the industry since 2013, to help further develop its current and future digital asset offering.
+London Capital Group decided to partner with Global Advisors Holdings Limited who are active in the ecosystem since 2013 to help them developing their current and future digital asset offering.

 For more information on the broker's cryptocurrency offering including the instruments available, pricing and more, visit the LCG website.